keitaroyam/yamtbx/doc/kamo-en.md

 * Looking at difference vector clustering in IDXREF.LP; double the cell length if it seems to be halved.
 * Try to index using the cell and symmetry if previously known

 Concerning the decision of symmetry, first INTEGRATE.HKL is analyzed by pointless, and then XDS_ASCII.HKL is analyzed too.
-If results are not consistent, the one with larger ISa is employed.
+If results are not consistent, the one with larger probability is employed.

 High resolution cutoff should be determined by user, but inclusion of much noise at higher resolution shell may affect scaling.
 KAMO cuts resolution at CC1/2 < 0.5 and the scaled result is saved as XDS_ASCII.HKL/CORRECT.LP (displayed on GUI).
 The result without any resolution cutoff is saved separately as XDS_ASCII_fullres.HKL/CORRECT_fullres.LP.